 When we talk about Dial Plan and Call Routing, many components are involved such route pattern, route list, route group, trunk and gateway, also Translation Pattern and Transformation Pattern for digits manipulation of the called and calling parties.

 This Book is written to demystify the Dial Plan and Call Routing, especially the components that are used to implement them with atypical scenarios, to show you how translation pattern works?, how transformation pattern works?, what is the difference between them?, where to implement them?, how and where to implement digit manipulations of the called and calling parties at different level?
 Under route pattern, route group, at the phone level with the external phone number mask, at the gateway level, also one of the most important part of Dial Plan is the Globalized Call Routing or Unified Dial Plan using the +164 format,, the globalization is covered in details and anwser the question: Why we need the Unified Dial Plan?
-And how some features such as device mobility, AAR (Automated Alternate Routing), Emergency Numbers and TEHO (Tail Hop End Off) are simplified, this is why I call it Simplification.
+And how some features such as device mobility, AAR (Automated Alternate Routing), Emergency Numbers, Class of Service and TEHO (Tail Hop End Off) are simplified, this is why I call it Simplification.